wheeled/translate/README.rst

 Capabilities
 ------------
 The ``translate`` tool is heavily dependent on the Office Open XML libraries, and the scope of their coverage of documents created by commercial applications.
 The following notes, while not comprehensive, illustrate what can and can't be achieved.
-Some of the unsupported capabilities would be possible by employing unreleased branches of the library - with one exception, ``translate`` relies on the latest released branch for stability and ease of installation.
+Some of the unsupported capabilities would be possible by employing unreleased branches of the library - with one exception, ``translate`` relies on a stable released branch for stability and ease of installation.

 DOCX format